Microsoft Service Bus Connector FAQ

 A: Yes, if the Mule flow for the message does not finish (that is, halts or throws an exception while processing), then the message in the flow is not acknowledged by the connector and after the configured

-lock duration time at the Service Bus queue or topic, it will be available to retrieve it again.
+lock duration time at the Service Bus queue or topic, it is available to retrieve it again.
 You should also be aware of the

 maximum delivery retry count for messages before they go to the dead-letter queue.